JavaScript data types and data structures

 }

-See Boolean and Boolean for more details.
+See Boolean and Boolean

 Null type

 The Null type has exactly one value: null.
-See null and Null for more details.
+See null

 Undefined type

-A variable that has not been assigned a value has the value undefined.
+A variable that has not been assigned a value has the value undefined

-undefined is a property of the global object.
-That is, it is a variable in global scope.
-The initial value of undefined is the primitive value undefined, a primitive value automatically assigned to variables that have just been declared, or to formal arguments for which there are no actual arguments.
+, a primitive value automatically assigned to variables that have just been declared, or to formal arguments for which there are no actual arguments.

-See undefined and Undefined for more details.
+and Undefined for more details.

 Difference between Null and Undefined, between equality(==) and identity (===)

-When checking for null or undefined, be aware of the difference equality(==) and identity (===) operators, as the former performs type-conversion.
+, be aware of the difference equality(==) and identity (===) operators, as the former performs type-conversion.

 typeof null // "object" (not "null" for legacy reasons)